storageclass/storageclass/public/glossary/kubernetes-csi-specification.md

-# What is Kubernetes CSI Specification
+# What is the Kubernetes CSI Specification?

 The Kubernetes CSI Specification defines how storage systems should interact with Kubernetes through a standardized interface.
 CSI, or **Container Storage Interface**, enables third-party storage vendors to create plugins that interact with Kubernetes without requiring changes to Kubernetes core code.